hbctraining/variant_analysis/lessons/05_sequence_alignment_theory.md

 <details>
 <summary><b>Click here for details on creating a <code>bwa</code> index</b></summary>
-While we will be using an index that has already been made for us, if you need to create and index for a reference sequence using <code>bwa</code>, the steps for this are laid out below.
+While we will be using an index that has already been made for us, if you need to create an index for a reference sequence using <code>bwa</code>, the steps for this are laid out below.
 <ol><li><b>Navigate to your reference sequence directory</b><br>
 <pre>
 cd ~/path/to/reference/sequence/directory/